taivox/blog/README.md

-# Mitigating Docker Hub rate limitations and Crossplane package restrictions with registry proxies
+# Mitigating Docker Hub Rate Limitations and Crossplane Package Restrictions with Registry Proxies

-### The Challenge
+## The Challenge

 In early 2025, Docker Hub announced a significant policy change: free users would be limited to 10 image pulls per hour starting April 1st.
-This represented a substantial constraint for development and production environments worldwide.
-Read more [here](https://www.docker.com/blog/revisiting-docker-hub-policies-prioritizing-developer-experience).
+This change introduced substantial constraints for development and production environments worldwide.
+More details can be found in [Docker's official announcement](https://www.docker.com/blog/revisiting-docker-hub-policies-prioritizing-developer-experience).

-Around the same time, Upbound revealed that free users could only pull the latest Crossplane package versions as of March 25th, thereby limiting access to older versions that many workflows depend upon.
-Read more [here](https://docs.upbound.io/providers/policies/#access).
+Concurrently, Upbound implemented a policy restricting free users to pulling only the latest Crossplane package versions as of March 25th, limiting access to older versions that many production workflows depend upon.
+The policy is documented in [Upbound's official documentation](https://docs.upbound.io/providers/policies/#access).

-For our Kubernetes-based infrastructure environments with frequent scaling operations and spot instance usage, these policy implementations presented considerable operational challenges.
-Our analysis indicated that clients would exceed these limitations almost immediately during standard operations:
+For Kubernetes-based infrastructure with frequent scaling operations and spot instance usage, these policy changes presented significant operational risks.
+Our analysis indicated that clients would exceed these limitations within minutes during standard operations:

 - A cluster with 20 nodes requiring 5 images each = 100 pulls
 - Node replacements resulting from spot instance recycling = additional pulls for new nodes
 - GitLab CI/CD pipelines on Kubernetes runners = further pulls against the quota

-While Docker Hub had not yet enforced their policy, it appeared to be an imminent change that could potentially disrupt critical infrastructure services.
+While Docker Hub had not yet fully enforced their policy, it was clear that proactive measures were necessary to prevent potential disruptions to critical infrastructure services.

-### Requirements

-We identified several critical requirements that needed to be addressed:
+## Our Approach

+After analyzing the situation, we established several key requirements for an effective solution:

-1. Implement a solution to circumvent the newly imposed rate limitations from Docker Hub and Upbound
+1. Implement a strategy to circumvent the newly imposed rate limitations from Docker Hub
-2. Ensure uninterrupted access to specific Crossplane package versions
+2. Ensure continuous access to specific Crossplane package versions regardless of upstream restrictions
-3. Enhance resilience against external registry service disruptions
+3. Enhance infrastructure resilience against external registry service disruptions
-4. Develop a solution compatible with multi-cloud environments
+4. Develop a solution that can be implemented across multiple cloud providers

-Any proposed solution needed to maintain transparency to client applications and minimize operational overhead for our infrastructure teams.
+Additionally, any implemented solution needed to maintain transparency to client applications and minimize operational overhead for infrastructure teams.

-### The Solution: Registry Proxies
+## The Solution: Registry Proxies

-Registry proxies act as intermediaries between your infrastructure and external image repositories.
-They cache images locally after the first pull, eliminating rate limits for subsequent requests.
-This provides three key benefits:
+Our engineering team designed and implemented a registry proxy architecture that acts as an intermediary layer between client infrastructure and external image repositories.
+These proxies cache images locally after the first pull, effectively eliminating rate limits for subsequent requests.

+This approach provides three primary benefits:

-1. **Bypass rate limits** - All subsequent pulls come from your proxy, not directly from Docker Hub
+1. **Rate limit circumvention** - All subsequent pulls come from the local proxy, not directly from Docker Hub
-2. **Improved resilience** - Your infrastructure continues working even during external registry outages
+2. **Enhanced resilience** - Infrastructure continues operating even during external registry outages
-3. **Version preservation** - Access specific Crossplane package versions even after restrictions
+3. **Version preservation** - Critical services maintain access to specific Crossplane package versions despite upstream restrictions

-#### AWS ECR pull-through cache implementation
+### AWS ECR Pull-Through Cache Implementation

-Amazon ECR's pull-through cache functionality was configured to automatically retrieve and store images from upstream registries upon initial request:
+For AWS environments, we leveraged Amazon ECR's pull-through cache functionality to automatically retrieve and store images from upstream registries upon initial request:

 ```terraform
 # Initialize a secret to store Docker Hub authentication credentials